 Q: Do players play from different tees?

 A: Everyone plays from the tees that they are best able to play from.
 We as a league, boys and girls, play from either the forward tees (red) or designated junior tees.
 All beginners will play their first season from the junior tees.
 Returning middle school players and the more advanced juniors, especially 8th graders should play from the forward (usually marked red) tees.
 In the fall all 9th grade players, play from the (red) forward tees.

 Q: Do players play at the same golf course each week?

 A: No, we rotate team play.
-For the Fall our MSGL courses are Winder’s Chimney’s Golf Course, Monroe’s Bear Creek, Providence and Monroe Golf Clubs, Trophy Club of Apalachee in Dacula, Country Club of Gwinnett both in Snellville, Cedar Lake Golf Course in Loganville and Collins Hill Golf Course in Lawrenceville.
-Note: For this Fall Trophy Club of Apalachee, Providence and Monroe Country Club may be alternate courses for us hosting us at their locations only one or two weeks at most during the Fall Season.
+Our MSGL courses are Winder’s Chimney’s Golf Course, Monroe’s Bear Creek, Providence and Monroe Golf Clubs, Trophy Club of Apalachee in Dacula, Country Club of Gwinnett both in Snellville, Cedar Lake Golf Course in Loganville and Collins Hill Golf Course in Lawrenceville.
+Note: For this Spring Trophy Club of Apalachee, Providence and Monroe Country Club may be alternate courses for us hosting us at their locations only one or two weeks at most during the season.
 A weekly schedule is published and emailed out with results from the previous week.
 Parents are advised to make sure they know which course their team is playing at and to take into consideration travel time in getting there.
 Because of other activities at these golf courses, teams rotate and play based on availability of courses.
 We try to schedule each team to play at least once at each course.
 Also, in scheduling team play distance for travel is taken into consideration whenever possible.
 We will continue to look for other golf courses in the area to participate in the MSGL.

 Q: Does each team have adult supervision?